 /etc/skel/ will be copied to the new user's home folder.
 You can add or modify dot-files such as the

 /etc/skel/ to your requirements, and this version will be applied to new users.

-pi user on Raspbian is a member of the
+pi user on Raspberry Pi OS is a member of the

 sudo group.
 This gives the ability to run commands as root when preceded by

 sudo, and to switch to the root user with